Shokry1/Localization-and-Tracking/proposal.md

 * Just copying one or two papers into the proposal and sort the proposal in a different order.
 * Having sentences like "We achieved the state of the art results", which shows clearly that you didn't write this proposal specifically to me.
-* Some proposals assume that the reader is aware of all the world terminology, sentences like "We will use LR image" and I'm left to figure out what is LR.
+* Assume that the reader is aware of all the world terminology, sentences like "We will use Dead-reckoning to track the users" and I'm left to figure out what is Dead-reckoning.
-* Some proposals don't state clearly the basemodel or any model, sentences like "we will use sequence to sequence".
-How am I supposed to know what type of model you will use from the sequence to sequence family?
+* Some proposals don't state clearly the base technique, sentences like "we will use fingerprinting technique".
+How am I supposed to know what type of model you will use from the fingerprinting family?

 You need to be precise, discrete, and organized.

-### 4. Can I use the same problem proposed in selected proposals or past project website?
+### 4. Can I use the same problem proposed in selected proposals ?

 Unless you provide a major update I will most probably reject your proposal.